wp-plugins/wp-media-library-categories/readme.txt

 * Fixed bug in version 1.4.4 that made default categories in WordPress invisible

 = 1.4.4 =
 * By default the WordPress Media Library uses the same categories as WordPress does (such as posts & pages).
-Now you can use separate categories for the WordPress Media Library. [see the FAQ for howto](http://wordpress.org/plugins/wp-media-library-categories/faq/)
+Now you can use separate categories for the WordPress Media Library.
+[Read the FAQ for howto](http://wordpress.org/plugins/wp-media-library-categories/faq/)

 = 1.4.2 & 1.4.3 =
 * [(Premium only)](http://codecanyon.net/item/media-library-categories-premium/6691290?ref=jeffrey-wp)